-The Cleveland Town Centre Activation Program was developed to leverage the unique community assets, ideas and aspirations for the future of Cleveland.
-The program, which highlights the Place Values, Vision and Place Drivers for Cleveland, includes several actions to be delivered by the community, business and private sector with the support of Council.
-The program builds on long-term goals outlined in past strategies and planning frameworks, and are designed to catalyse the revitalisation of Cleveland and support future investment in the town centre.
-Local stakeholder working groups have been established to develop and implement the program actions.
+A Cleveland Town Centre Activation Program was developed to leverage the unique community assets, ideas and aspirations for the future of Cleveland.
+The program, which highlights the Place Values, Vision and Place Drivers for Cleveland, includes several actions to be delivered by the Redlands Coast community, business and private sector with the support of Council.
+The actions build on long-term goals outlined in past strategies and planning frameworks, and are designed to catalyse the revitalisation of Cleveland and support future investment in the town centre.